Constraints on the presence of platinum and gold in the spectra of the kilonova AT2017gfo: Photospheric phase

-The masses invoked in some of our \tardis\ models presented in Figure \ref{fig:TARDIS_model_spectra} are unreasonably high compared to expectations for KN ejecta.
-The total ejecta mass for a BNS merger is likely to lie in the region $10^{-3} \lesssim M_{\rm ej} \lesssim 10^{-1}$\,\msun, which will be a mixture of \rpro\ elements (see Section \ref{sec:Motivation_of_parameters}).
-Our models have been constructed to determine the spectral regions showing the strongest features of Pt and Au ions that could exist in early phase KN spectra, and we find that such high mass models are necessary to illustrate these features.
-For comparison, we produced a second set of \tardis\ models, with ejecta masses more consistent with what is expected for the Pt and Au composition in KNe.
-As discussed in Section \ref{sec:Motivation_of_parameters}, we chose $M_{\rm ej} = 10^{-3}$\,\msun, and these models are presented in Figure \ref{fig:varying_T_TARDIS_model_spectra}.
+Our first set of \tardis\ model spectra are presented in Figure \ref{fig:varying_T_TARDIS_model_spectra}.
+These models have ejecta masses consistent with what is expected for the Pt and Au composition in KNe.
+As discussed in Section \ref{sec:Motivation_of_parameters}, we chose $M_{\rm ej} = 10^{-3}$\,\msun.
+These models are insensitive to any material beneath the photosphere, and so they overestimate the contribution that $10^{-3}$\,\msun\ of Pt or Au would have on early KN spectra, since we have placed $10^{-3}$\,\msun\ of Pt or Au above the photosphere.
+This neglects the fact that some of this material is likely travelling at slower velocities, and so is hidden beneath the optically thick boundary in our model.
 The models cover a range of temperature, which correlates strongly with $t_{\rm exp}$.
-They illustrate the effect that a modest amount of Pt and Au can have on the evolution of early KN spectra.
+These models illustrate the effect that a modest amount of Pt and Au can have on the evolution of early KN spectra.